CentreSecuriteIA/textbook/docs/Chapters/01 - Capabilities/1-State-of-the-Art-AI.md

 ![Enter image alt description](Images/mPJ_Image_5.png)

-Figure: GPT-4 solves some tasks that GPT-3.5 was unable to, like the uniform bar examination, where GPT-4 scores 90% compared to 10% for GPT-3.5.
-GPT-4 is also capable of vision processing, and the added vision component had only a minor impact, but it helped others tremendously.  ([source](https://openai.com/research/gpt-4))
+***Figure****: GPT-4 solves some tasks that GPT-3.5 was unable to, like the uniform bar examination, where GPT-4 scores 90% compared to 10% for GPT-3.5.
+GPT-4 is also capable of vision processing, and the added vision component had only a minor impact, but it helped others tremendously.  (**[source](https://openai.com/research/gpt-4)**)*

 ## Image Generation